SilenceDut/Router/README.md

 ## Background
 EventBus is good ,but there are some problems when use.

-- **too much reflection use when register,and need manage mach cache such as ,especially there are many methods in registered class, which adds to the memory requirements as well as initialization time.**
+- **too much reflection use when register,and need manage mach cache,especially there are many methods in registered class, which adds to the memory requirements as well as initialization time.**

 - **[EventBus](https://github.com/greenrobot/EventBus) is not friendly to IDE such as AS.so on registered method ,control+click(or other shortcut key) can't take